 To support my ultimate guide on how to invest in commodities, I’ve pulled together the following comprehensive list of commodities.

 This is an up-to-date list of the commodities which are traded on the main mercantile exchanges such as NYMEX and the London Metal Exchange.
+The best commodities books will focus on some of the most common commodities to trade rather than giving great detail on obscure assets.

 List of Fossil Fuel Commodities